LoadLibraryW/BNSBoost/README.md

   * `CreateProcess` hook adds no texture streaming and use all CPU core flags to the game
   * `LoadLibrary` hook applies the `CreateFile` hook to any libraries loaded later

+The injection procedure itself is mostly sourced from the [DMOJ's](https://dmoj.ca/) Windows sandbox, which is [also open source](https://github.com/DMOJ/judge).

 BNSBoost never touches the game client (Client.exe), only its launcher.

+## Reporting an issue

+I should say that I wrote this project for myself, and it works for me &mdash; in that sense, the goal of this project is complete.
+However, since I figure this may be useful for others, I'll be happy to provide a best-effort attempt at helping out with any errors caused by BNSBoost.

+You can use the [ticket tracker](https://github.com/Xyene/BNSBoost/issues/) to [report issues](https://github.com/Xyene/BNSBoost/issues/new), and I'll probably get to them fairly quickly.

+Where possible, include a copy of your `log.txt` from the folder containing BNSBoost.
+If that's not possible because BNSBoost is crashing too early (e.g., a flickering black window), open an **administrator** command prompt, `cd` to your BNSBoost directory, and run `BNSBoost.exe` from there.
+There'll probably be some extra info printed there.

+Good luck!

 ## Compilation